albertllousas/reason-react-tutorial/readme.md

 # reason react - tutorial

-:construction: **Note:** Reason react, tool chain and testing tools are in an early stage an most of them are still experimental, so we should expect main changes and possibly this tutorial will become updated.
+:construction: **Note:** Reason react, tool chain and testing tools are in an early stage an most of them are still experimental, so we should expect main changes  or new libraries and possibly this tutorial will become updated.

 ## Getting Started
 #### Installing